Detours for Navigating Instructional Videos: Conclusion

 \section{Conclusion}

 We propose a novel task of finding detours for navigating instructional videos.
 Building on video and language modeling, we develop a weakly-supervised training dataset and a novel method to train a detours network.
-Our results show how existing similarity-based retrieval and localization methods are insufficient to address this problem.
+Our results show how existing methods are insufficient to address this problem.
 The dataset will be released to the community to support research in navigating instructional videos.

+{ \textbf{Acknowledgements:} UT Austin is supported in part by the IFML NSF AI Institute.
+KG is paid as a research scientist by Meta.
+We thank Suyog Jain, Austin Miller, Honey Manglani, and Robert Kuo for help with the data collection.}

 {

 }

 \maketitlesupplementary